Main Points for Managing Your Look Professionally

 Common Questions

-The worry you have often comes from thinking the photo needs to show your "true self" instead of being a tool for your job.
-Change your thinking from showing emotion to sending a message.
+The anxiety often comes from thinking the photo needs to show your "true self" instead of being a tool for your job.
+Shift your thinking from showing emotion to sending a message.

-A professional photo isn't meant to show your "soul"; it's meant to make people feel safe and sure you are capable.
-When you hire a pro, you aren't being fake; you are giving people the standard photo data they need to trust you.
-Think of it as a required check-off, like a certification.
+A professional headshot isn't meant to show your "soul" — it's meant to make people feel confident you are capable.
+When you hire a photographer, you aren't being fake; you are giving people the standard visual data they need to trust you.
+Think of it as a required credential, like a certification.

 Focus on what matters.